We have all the information you need during your stay.

 Before accepting any kind of job, contact IPS to find out if your visa allows you to work, and about other forms and requirements.
 We have all the details on employment options:

-F-1 students may work on campus up to 20 hours per week, including assistantships, during fall or spring semester and full time, up to 40 hours per week, during Thanksgiving break, winter break, spring break, and summer.
+F-1 / J-1 students may work on campus up to 20 hours per week, including assistantships, during fall or spring semester.
+They can work full time up to 40 hours per week during Thanksgiving break, winter break, spring break, and the summer semester.

 CPT authorizes employment for a credit-bearing off-campus job directly related to a specific course.
 Cooperative programs, or co-ops, are arranged through collaboration with Michigan Tech Career Services.